comaps/website/content/_index.md

                 media:
                     map: /images/sections/map-s-4.webp
                     user: /images/sections/map-m-4.webp
+    freedom:
-    single_section_title: Freedom Is Here
+        title: Freedom Is Here
-    single_section_description: Discover your journey, navigate the world with privacy and community at the forefront.
+        description: Discover your journey, navigate the world with privacy and community at the forefront.
 ---